Siege of Nijmegen (1794): Advance on Nijmegen

 The Nijmegian contemporary citizen Jan van Hulst recorded a detailed account of the siege in his personal diary.
-On 3 October, the States troops constructed a floating bridge across the river Waal near Nijmegen for easier troop movement.
+On 3 October, Dutch troops constructed a pontoon bridge across the river Waal near Nijmegen for easier troop movement.
 Those days, companies from several countries came and went from the city, and the stadtholder and his sons showed up several times inside its walls.
 The French came closer by the day, and there were multiple minor field battles and skirmishes near the outposts to the south of Nijmegen, while the city and the surrounding forts were being reinforced.
-The French Armée du Nord led by general Jean-Charles Pichegru, assisted by the Batavian Legion under the Patriot brigadier generals Herman Willem Daendels and Jan Willem de Winter.
-They forced the Orangist troops to surrender 's-Hertogenbosch on 12 October after a siege of three weeks.
+The French Army of the North, led by general Jean-Charles Pichegru and assisted by the Batavian Legion under the brigade generals Herman Willem Daendels and Jan Willem de Winter, forced the Dutch army to surrender 's-Hertogenbosch on 12 October after a siege of three weeks.

 Pichegru fell ill soon after, and retreated to Brussels to recover.
 His replacement, Jean Victor Marie Moreau, crossed the river Maas at Teeffelen with a division on 18 or 19 October, followed by another division under Joseph Souham's command.
-There were battles near Puiflijk, Appeltern, Dreumel, Batenburg and Winssen between the French troops, alleged to be 20,000 men strong, versus two British regiments and an Emigrant army of 1200 men under the Prince of Rohan.
-One of the British regiments was captured (500 men), and the other was almost completely destroyed, while of the 1200 Emigrants only 300 escaped, while 60 were captured and the rest was killed.
+There were battles near Puiflijk, Appeltern, Dreumel, Batenburg and Winssen between the French troops, alleged to be 20,000 men strong, versus two British regiments and a French Royalists army of 1,200 men under the Prince of Rohan.
+In the battles, the British 37th Regiment of Foot's standard was captured, and the Allies suffered heavy casualties, with 19 captured Royalists being executed.
 The Land van Maas en Waal was soon entirely in French hands.
-That night, Coalition troops plundered Neerbosch and Hees.
+That night, Allied troops looted Neerbosch and Hees.
 The same day, Cleves was conquered by the French.
 On 20 October, there were skirmishes on the heath near Wijchen and the flower mountains near Zyfflich, while the French bombarded Tiel and severed the connection between Grave and Nijmegen.
 Grave was completely surrounded by the French, but not assaulted yet, because they wanted to conquer Nijmegen first.
 As a fortress city, Grave was much harder to capture.
 It endured until 30 December when heavy French bombardments had reduced most of it to rubble.